daveads/.sys_s/README.md

-file for bash scripts
+#bash scripting

-# experimenting and trying to automate stuffs that uses up mb
+experimental bash scripts to help manage system resources personal use only